 Nabucco is dead – but thats what fossils are

 About two years ago I was speaking at an event in London.
-I was asked on my opinion about the infamous Nabucco pipeline and if I believed if it would ever be built.
+I was asked about my opinion about the infamous Nabucco pipeline and if I believed it would ever be built.
 I had just left EconGas, an OMV affiliate so corporate policy still had some form of grip on my mind and on my ability to speak openly.
 So I said that Nabucco was a project from before gas market liberalization.

-Let’s be frank – in theory, the European gas markets liberalized before 2004 but that had not filtered through to European utility company managers minds so they still played the old security of supply game.
-I also said that considering today’s gas market environment its hard to see how this could ever turn out to be a profitable venture.
+Let’s be frank – in theory, the European gas markets liberalized before 2004 but that had not filtered through to European utility company managers’ minds so they still played the old security of supply game.
+I also said that considering today’s gas market environment it’s hard to see how this could ever turn out to be a profitable venture.

 Fast forward to today.
 Nabucco has been officially declared dead.
 It was about time.

-But whats so bad on the general principle of it anyhow.
-Wouldn’t it make sense to try bringing the incredible gas wealth of the Middle East and the Caspian Sea to well paying European customers?
+But what’s so bad on the general principle of it anyhow?
+Wouldn’t it make sense to try bringing the incredible gas wealth of the Middle East and the Caspian Sea to well-paying European customers?
 OK, back again to the moment when OMV was in heavy labor, just about to give birth to the Nabucco idea.
 Europe was a big fat gas pie for the newly liberalized Gas market players.
 The market grew to infinite proportions (at least in our wet dreams) and it was believed that no matter what volume of gas one threw at it, the market would gobble it up voraciously.

 One problem must have been apparent from day one but it has been underestimated all along.
 Transit countries.
 You will say that Russian gas comes through many transit countries as well and it just works fine.
-I would say that something working fine looks different but lets not cut that loaf of cheese now.
+I would say that something working fine looks different but let’s not cut that loaf of cheese now.

 Russian pipeline systems (contrary to the virtual Nabucco) were primarily built at a time when there was no transit country problem.
 A large part of Central Europe and all of Eastern Europe was part of the Soviet zone of influence in Europe making this vast territory one country in essence.
 Sovjet satellites were not known for throwing tantrums to the masters in Moscow so there simply was no transit.